Neurodiversity

 Autism is a developmental difference which affects an individual's information processing, social and communication development and sensory systems.
 What this means is they often think, feel and respond to the world differently to a Neurotypical person.

 ADHD is a condition that can make it hard to concentrate, control energy and focus on everyday tasks.
-On the flip side, for ADHDers hyper-focus and energy are readily available for the things they are interested in and committed to.
+On the flip side, for ADHDers hyper-focus, energy and enthusiasm readily available for the things they are interested in and committed to.

 Share by: